St Michael's Church, High Ercall: Interior

 Inside the church are three-bay arcades in Transitional style, with circular piers, and capitals carved with volutes, foliage, and rams' heads.
 The two-bay arcade between the chancel and chapel is carried on octagonal piers.
 The nave, chancel, and chapel each has a double-hammerbeam roof.
 In the north wall of the nave is a re-set early Norman tympanum.
 The reredos, sedilia, piscina, pulpit, and font are all in a simple design by Street.
 The chandelier is by William Bradshaw, and is dated 1730.
 The floors are tiled throughout.
 Under the chapel arch is the stone effigy of a recumbent knight, dated by his armour to the 1330s.
 Also in the church is a bronze sundial plate dated 1718.
 This was removed from the churchyard in 1998 and re-set on a stoup.
 In the chapel and tower is stained glass of 1863–64 by Lobin et fils of Tours.
 Elsewhere are windows by Heaton, Butler and Bayne dating from between 1895 and 1910.
 The two-manual pipe organ was built in 1856 by Walker.
 It was rebuilt in 1894 by Charles Martin, and restored in 1956, again by Walker.
 There is a ring of eight bells.
 Six of these were cast between 1707 and 1767 by Rudhall of Gloucester, and the other two in 1812 by John Briant.

 On the north wall are two memorial Rolls of Honour.
-The older is to men of the parish who served, including those who died, in World War I (called "the European War" on the roll) which bears the motto, Honour to those who helped to right the wrong and is designed surrounded with shields bearing flags of the British home nations and allied nations, and pictures showing battleships, a gun, tank, aircraft and soldiers in a trench.
+The older is to men of the parish "of Ercall Magna" who served, including those who died, in World War I (called "the European War" on the roll) which bears the motto, Honour to those who helped to right the wrong and is designed surrounded with shields bearing flags of the British home nations and allied nations, and pictures showing battleships, a gun, tank, aircraft and soldiers in a trench.
 The page indicates it was printed at the Co-Operative Printing Works in Longsight, Manchester.
 The other is to members of No. 247 Squadron RAF, (known as the China-British Squadron) who died in World War II, during which the unit were stationed at RAF High Ercall.
 To the side of the list of names is a poem titled The China Brits.